r94l/gitops-eks/README.md

 ---

-*Built to demonstrate a production-pattern GitOps workflow on AWS — three-tier application delivery with ArgoCD, Kustomize, and Terraform-provisioned EKS.*
+*Built to demonstrate a production-pattern GitOps workflow on AWS: Three-tier application delivery with ArgoCD, Kustomize, and Terraform-provisioned EKS.*